 05 of 11

 Union Station is one of Washington’s most interesting historic buildings and offers great places to eat and dozens of upscale shops.
 You can easily spend hours shopping for unique gifts or see what’s new at your favorite clothing boutiques.
 Enjoy a leisurely lunch at a sit-down restaurant or take the kids to the Food Court for an inexpensive meal.Continue to 6 of 11 below.

 Most of the indoor play places in the Washington area are in the suburbs, which is not very convenient for visitors who are staying in the city.
 If you have a car there are lots of options for indoor playgrounds and amusement centers.
 The best destination for toddlers and preschoolers within the District of Columbia is the Playseum.
 The Smithsonian has several interactive exhibits that are especially geared to kids: How Things Fly (National Air and Space Museum), imagiNATIONS Activity Center (National Museum of the American Indian), and Qrius Discovery Room (National Museum of Natural History)Continue to 7 of 11 below.

 Go Bowling or Play Bocce

-Head to Georgetown to check out Pinstripes, a unique dining, bowling and bocce venue that includes 14 bowling lanes, six bocce courts, an Italian America bistro and extensive wine cellar, overlooking the C & O Canal.
+Head to Georgetown to check out Pinstripes, a unique dining, bowling, and bocce venue that includes 14 bowling lanes, six bocce courts, an Italian-America bistro, and extensive wine cellar overlooking the C & O Canal.
 Or hang out at Lucky Strike in Gallery Place.
-The unique bowling alley features 14 state-of-the-art lanes, three tournament-quality billiard tables and a 50-foot bar.Continue to 8 of 11 below.
+This unique bowling alley features 14 state-of-the-art lanes, three tournament-quality billiard tables, and a 50-foot bar.Continue to 8 of 11 below.

 08 of 11